-Step out anytime after 9 P.M. in early December and you’ll see Orion appearing over your eastern horizon.
+Step out anytime after 9 P.M. and you’ll see Orion appearing over your eastern horizon.
 Look around for anything bright!
 The first thing you’ll notice is Orion and its famous belt, those three-stars-in-a-row.
 They float in a very special space.
 Orion’s belt sits directly over Earth’s equator.

 Only stars in that location are seen by everyone, everywhere.
 A star over one of the poles—the North Star, say—is forever hidden from people of the opposite hemisphere, blocked by Earth itself.
 From the US, Canada, and Europe, about a fourth of the sky never rises.
 Major luminaries forever concealed from our view include our companion galaxies (the Magellanic clouds) and the Southern Cross.
 But Orion the Hunter, which straddles the equator like a diplomat, is visible around the world.

 A few thousand years ago, middle-eastern sky-watchers visualized those three stars as the waistline of a sheep.
 But in a wonderful, woolen, rags-to-riches story, Orion got promoted to human.
 That wasn’t enough to bring him good luck, and he was killed by a scorpion sting.

 Many of the Hunter’s stars share the same awesome thousand light-year distance, forming a lavish association of blue suns of arc-welder intensity.
 Check them out through binoculars, which brings out their diamond blue-ness.
 Merely 1/1000th the age of our Sun, these infants were born together from an immense cloud of gas.